redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 # Command Line Interface

 The following is a comprehensive reference of the Redwood CLI.
-You can get a list of all the commands and/or find the one(s) you're interested in by scrolling the aside to the right.
+You can get a glimpse of all the commands by scrolling the aside to the right.

 The Redwood CLI has two entry-point commands:
-1. **redwood** (alias rw), which is for developing an application, and
+1. **redwood** (alias `rw`), which is for developing an application, and
-2. **redwood-tools** (alias rwt), which is for contributing to the framework.
+2. **redwood-tools** (alias `rwt`), which is for contributing to the framework.

-This CLI document covers the `redwood` command options.
-For `redwood-tools` options, see the [Redwood Contributing guide's Reference section](https://github.com/redwoodjs/redwood/blob/main/CONTRIBUTING.md#cli-reference-redwood-tools).
+This document covers the `redwood` command .
+For `redwood-tools`, see [Contributing](https://github.com/redwoodjs/redwood/blob/main/CONTRIBUTING.md#cli-reference-redwood-tools) in the Redwood repo.

-**A Note on Syntax**
+**A Quick Note on Syntax**

 We use [yargs](http://yargs.js.org/) and borrow its syntax here: